-The LiFT summer school 2018 started at the Schottenfeldcenter in the 7th district in Vienna, Monday 2nd of july.
-The team had foreseen using the same location throughout the whole week of the facilitation training, but unfortunately the Vienna Impact Hub did not have the capacity to accomodate our group at the very first day.
-This led our host for the event, Christiane Seuhs-Schoeller, to book a small conference venue approximately 200m from the Impact Hub Monday 2nd.
+The LiFT summer school 2018 started at the Schottenfeldcenter in the 7th district in Vienna, Monday, July 2nd.
+The team had hoped to be able to use the same location throughout the whole week of the facilitation training, but unfortunately the Vienna Impact Hub did not have the capacity to accomodate our group on the very first day.
+This led our host for the event, Christiane Seuhs-Schoeller, to book a small conference venue approximately 200m from the Impact Hub for Monday, July 2nd.
 Schottenfeldcenter had the same environmental vibe as the Hub.
 For the sake of resembling the surroundings for the upcoming week, it was found purposeful to prepare the participants with the bodily and cognitive moods that are associated with these kinds of circumstances.

-Once we entered the venue we were met with an open café-like space in a rectangular shape.
-Big windows accompanied with a high ceiling gave the room an open atmosphere filling the space with lots of natural daylight.
+Once we entered the venue, we were welcomed in an open café-like space in a rectangular shape.
+Big windows accompanied with a high ceiling gave the room an open atmosphere, filling the space with lots of natural daylight.
 The floor was covered with light and dark shaded square tiles and the walls were white in color.
-To the back wall of the entrance there was a small counter serving cold drinks including coffee and tea.
-Around the room there was a blended mix of standing tables, coffee tables with regular chairs and even some sofas against the one wall.
-It is important to note that all elements had some space in between so people could move smoothly around the area.
-These surroundings gave the impression of a well designated location to mingle and it played a part in how the chatter between all parties created a lively and exciting atmosphere for kicking off the event.
+To the back wall of the entrance, there was a small counter serving cold drinks including coffee and tea.
+Around the room, there was a blended mix of standing tables, coffee tables with regular chairs and even some sofas against the one wall.
+It is important to note that all elements had some space in between, so people could move smoothly around the area.
+These surroundings gave the impression of a well designated location to mingle, and it played a part in how the chatter between all parties created a lively and exciting atmosphere for kicking off the event.